open-source-tabletop/cadence-wargame-system/collections/_modules/respawn.md

 #### Battlefield

 One Control objective is placed in the center of the table.
 The battlefield should be set up with 6 entry points spaced randomly around the outside of the battlefield numbered from 1 - 6.
-Each time a model is brought onto the battlefield from reserve the player must roll a d6 to determine which entry point they will use.
+Each time a character is brought onto the battlefield from reserve the player must roll a d6 to determine which entry point they will use.

 #### Objectives